gibanator/standardized_pipeline_for_students/README.md

    - Create `.gitignore` file, and put filenames with secrets in them
    - Secret scanning and push protection
    - Branch protection for `main`
+4. Configure needed tests in respective files
-4. Push code to trigger the pipeline and verify CI status checks
+5. Push code to trigger the pipeline and verify CI status checks

 ## Contributing
 If you wish to contribute, pull requests are welcome for improving examples or workflows.